-- Is the CRPS aligned with and does it give effect to the NPS-UD, so as to respect 104 the vertical alignment between statutory planning documents as required by the RMA in particular the "give effect to" sections 62 (3), and 67 RMA? - 105 The answer to this question is important as we think the answer affects the weighting that could be given the CRPS.
-The answer is also important in terms of the matters under Policy 6 (a) decision makers are to have particular regard to. - 106 Notwithstanding that PC1 to Chapter 6 postdates the coming into force of the NPS-UD, the CRPS does not include any criteria for determining what plan changes will be treated, for the purposes of implementing Policy 8, as adding significantly to development capacity, (the criteria) as directed by the NPS-UD.
-We understand conversations occurred between District and Regional Councils but inclusion of any criteria within the CRPS did not result. - 107 The absence of the Policy 8 criteria must raise the question whether or not in its current form the CRPS gives effect to or is aligned with the NPS-UD.
+- Is the CRPS aligned with and does it give effect to the NPS-UD, so as to respect the vertical alignment between statutory planning documents as required by the RMA in particular the "give effect to" sections 62 (3), and 67 RMA? - The answer to this question is important as we think the answer affects the weighting that could be given the CRPS.
+The answer is also important in terms of the matters under Policy 6 (a) decision makers are to have particular regard to. - Notwithstanding that PC1 to Chapter 6 postdates the coming into force of the NPS-UD, the CRPS does not include any criteria for determining what plan changes will be treated, for the purposes of implementing Policy 8, as adding significantly to development capacity, (the criteria) as directed by the NPS-UD.
+We understand conversations occurred between District and Regional Councils but inclusion of any criteria within the CRPS did not result. - The absence of the Policy 8 criteria must raise the question whether or not in its current form the CRPS gives effect to or is aligned with the NPS-UD.
 Also the CRPS is now being scrutinised in a context where lack of that criteria is important.
-The materials referenced20 by Chapman disclose that the Regional Council being aware of the need to include criteria to assess developments determined that criteria would be later included in the CRPS. - 108 We note the Simpsons submissions while acknowledging that the Regional Council clearly considered the NPS-UD, does not explain why the criteria were not included in PC1.
-The absence of any criteria within the CRPS creates a vacuum in which planning decisions now need to be made. - 109 On page 2 of the July fact sheet it states that the NPS-UD requires councils to respond to out of sequence development proposals.
+The materials referenced by Chapman disclose that the Regional Council being aware of the need to include criteria to assess developments determined that criteria would be later included in the CRPS. - We note the Simpsons submissions while acknowledging that the Regional Council clearly considered the NPS-UD, does not explain why the criteria were not included in PC1.
+The absence of any criteria within the CRPS creates a vacuum in which planning decisions now need to be made. - 110 On page 2 of the July fact sheet it states that the NPS-UD requires councils to respond to out of sequence development proposals.
 It continues, "noting councils will need to review the policies relating to unplanned and out of sequence development and in some cases, their policies will need to change to implement the NPS-UD".
-For example, a hard rural urban boundary without the ability to consider change or movement of the boundary would not meet the requirements of the NPS-UD responsive planning provisions.
+For example, a hard rural urban boundary without the ability to consider change or movement of the boundary would not meet the requirements of the NPS-UD responsive planning provisions. - In our view the CRPS, and in particular Objective 6.2.1, which seeks to avoid urban development outside of existing urban areas or greenfield priority areas for development, unless expressly provided for in the CRPS, is precisely the type of hard line boundary type provision that the NPS- UD identifies as requiring attention.